 6. Peel back the paper backing on the tape, and fold the seam allowance down flat onto the backside of the leather next to the seam.

 7. Repeat the process on the other seam allowance on the other side.
-Now that this seam is laid flat, you’re going to topstitch on either side of the initial seam to secure the seam and add a pretty design detail.8.
-Roll up one side of the cover, so that it fits beneath the arm of your machine, and stitch on the top side of the leather just next to the initial seam.
+Now that this seam is laid flat, you’re going to topstitch on either side of the initial seam to secure the seam and add a pretty design detail.

 9. Repeat on the other side of the seam.
 You’ll have a beautiful seam.